Jamie-Rodriguez/aws-site/README.md

 ## Problems
 ### ACM SSL Certificate Region
 A hard requirement of AWS is that ACM certificates for CloudFront distributions be created in `us-east-1`.
-As I want to deploy all my resources (except the certificate) to `eu-west-3`, this presents a problem as a CloudFormation Stack is not capable of multi-region deployment of resources.
+As I want to deploy all my resources (except the aforementioned certificate) to `eu-west-3`, this presents a problem as a CloudFormation Stack is not capable of multi-region deployment of resources.
 Because of this, we are forced to use *CloudFormation StackSets*.

 ### Using URL Paths Without `.html` Extension
 In order to use URL paths *without* the `.html` extension e.g. `https://website.com/about`, instead of *only* being able to use `https://website.com/about.html` by default; I use a *CloudFront Function* to map the "*clean*" URLs to the corresponding `.html` file stored in S3.
 As this happens all within Amazon's network, the client does not see any of this indirection and to them, it "just works".

+This function can be found in `urlRedirectFunction` of `website-infra.yaml`.

 ## Infrastructure Generated
 The CloudFormation template `stackset.yaml` generates the following infrastructure stack as below: